Don’t use that tone!

 Tone of voice as a sales tool

 Using the most suitable tone of voice can open an astonishing number of doors that would otherwise remain tightly shut.
-It shouldn’t be underestimated.
-Reading content is a remote activity, so tone of voice humanises your business and draws your ideal clients and contacts in.
-Using your tone of voice to make your offering believable also builds trust.
+Tone of voice humanises your business to attract your ideal potential clients.
+Using your tone of voice to make your offering believable also builds trust which is essential for sales.

 Tone of voice as a powerful sales tool is perfectly demonstrated in the content found on the Innocent Drinks© website, blogs, product descriptions and packaging.
-Written in an informal, funny, conversational tone, the message is consistent across all content – we are a fun business that is serious about its products.
+Pioneers of ‘wackaging’, Innocent Drinks’© content is written in an informal, funny, conversational tone.
+The message is consistent across all content – we are a fun business that is serious about its products.
 The relationship with the consumer builds through the consistency of their branding, which encourages interaction on social media and other platforms.

-The same tone of voice would not be appropriate when promoting high end products where the tone of voice should reflect tantalising exclusivity.
+On the flip side, a humorous, quirky approach would not be appropriate when promoting high end products, for which the tone of voice should reflect tantalising exclusivity.

 Confusing messages